MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customize-reports.md

 1. When you're done selecting the customizations you want for your report, select **Save** and then **Publish**.

+> [!NOTE]
-After you publish the report, all customizations become visible to all users in your organization.
+> - After you publish the report, all customizations become visible to all users in your organization.
+> - You can also build your reports using the out-of-the-box data model.
+Learn more in [Overview of data model customization](datamodel-overview.md).

 To revert all your changes to the original report settings, select **Edit report** > **Checkout default report** > **Reset**.